backupAL-Az/backupAL-Az/README.md

 - 💞️ I recently started to work with github, I used to work with gitlab.

-- 📫 I use this platform to share my work and projects.
+- 📫 I use this platform to share my previous work.

 <br>